expandpi/kali-repo/README.md

 # kali-repo

-> script to add kali repo to aptitude system
+> script to add kali repo to aptitude system \n
 > Use it in VPS